SirAlexanderTheFourth/Gameability/README.md

 ### Alexander Becchio

  in the first part of the project i coordinated the team, helping with some disagreements among my team mates and mantaining the repository.
-I was also tasked with reserching wich movements would me more helpful in the reabilitations process
+I was also tasked with reserching wich movements would me more helpful in the reabilitations process.
+ I didn't found any particular motion, however i did find a study published in the [Journal of Rehabilitation Medicine](https://medicaljournalssweden.se/jrm) found that stroke patients who participated in finger counting exercises that required them to raise the correct number of fingers to indicate the number of an object presented on a computer screen showed improvements in upper limb function, as well as improvements in cognitive processing and reaction time.

 ## How to use: